 Turkey Stitch

 The turkey stitch is another stitch that looks like the texture of a rug or hair.
 The fun thing about this stitch is that you can leave it long for hair or trim the pile short to look like a rug or grass.
-The opportunities are endless with this stitch and it’s really fun to experiment with.
+The opportunities are endless with this stitch and it’s really fun to experiment with: take a look at this stitch tutorial to learn how to embroider a fluffy flower.

 The top of the hat in the photo above uses the turkey stitch.
-This is also another example of how a chain stitch can be used to fill in an area.
-This time, it’s used to imitate the knitting on a sweater.
+And another example of the chain stitch can is seen in the sweater, which imitates the texture of knitting.

 Woven Picot